zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is December 25, 2024, let's keep going!
+Today is December 26, 2024, let's keep going!
 As the saying goes.
-Christmas is not a date.
-It is a state of mind.
+Life is tough, but so are you.